 - remembering spoken instructions

-- telling the difference between similar-sounding letters like ‘k’ and ‘g’, or ‘t’ and ‘d’.
+- telling the difference between letters that sound similar, like ‘k’ and ‘g’, or ‘t’ and ‘d’

 This means that APD can appear as problems with learning, listening and communication, as well as reading and writing.